AMPATH/ng2-amrs/README.md

 ```

 Fire up your chrome and go to `https://localhost:3000`.
 You should see a login screen with the AMPATH logo.

+### Building for deployment

+When building for production environment use:
+`npm run build-prod`
+When building for staging or test environment use:
+`npm run build-staging`
+This assists the team to differentiate which environment they are working on

 ### Running tests